pytorch/rl/examples/rlhf/README.md

 python train.py
 ```

-Default configuration can be found in `config/train.yaml`, and any option can be overridden with command-line arguments, for example to run the training script with a different batch size
+Default configuration can be found in `config/train.yaml`, and any option can
+be overridden with command-line arguments, for example to run the training
+script with a different batch size:

 ```sh
 python train.py --batch_size=128
 ```
-> **_NOTE:_**  Apple Silicon Macbooks users make sure to use `--device=mps` and prepend all commands with `PYTORCH_ENABLE_MPS_FALLBACK=1` to enable CPU fallback
+> **_NOTE:_**  Apple Silicon Macbooks users make sure to use `--device=mps`
+> and prepend all commands with `PYTORCH_ENABLE_MPS_FALLBACK=1` to enable CPU fallback

 ### Training the reward model

-Once you have completed supervised fine-tuning, copy the desired model checkpoint to `./out` or update the config to point `model.name_or_path` at the relevant checkpoint in the timestamped working directory created by Hydra.
-You can then train the reward model with
+Once you have completed supervised fine-tuning, copy the desired model
+checkpoint to `./out` or update the config to point `model.name_or_path` at
+the relevant checkpoint in the timestamped working directory created by Hydra.
+You can then train the reward model with:

 ```sh
 python train_reward.py